Dynamic Routing Using MC

 - Using mc.send~ and mc.receive, you can send multiple channels of audio between patchers.

-- Using mc.matrix~, mcs.matrix~, mc.selector~, and mc.gate, you can control routine of multichannel signals using Max messages
+- Using mc.matrix~, mcs.matrix~, mc.selector~, and mc.gate, you can control routing of multichannel signals using Max messages

 Sending Multichannel Audio Between Patchers